sparkdotfi/spark-vaults/README.md

 # Spark USDC Vault

-An ERC4626-compliant tokenized vault contract for USDC, which handles USDC deposits by converting USDC to USDS using [dss-lite-psm](https://github.com/makerdao/dss-lite-psm) and depositing USDS into [sUSDS](https://github.com/makerdao/sdai/tree/susds).
+An ERC4626-compliant tokenized vault contract for USDC, which handles USDC deposits by converting USDC to USDS using [dss-lite-psm](https://github.com/makerdao/dss-lite-psm) (through the [UsdsPsmWrapper](https://github.com/makerdao/usds-wrappers/blob/dev/src)) and depositing USDS into [sUSDS](https://github.com/makerdao/sdai/tree/susds).
 To handle USDC withdrawals, the vault withdraws USDS from sUSDS and converts USDS back to USDC using dss-lite-psm.

 ## Deposits